dirn/ansible-vim/README.md

 Several variables are available to configure the role.

-To install gVim (MacVim on OSX):
+To control if gVim (MacVim on OSX) is installed:

     vim_install_gvim: true

-To control if Neovim is installed:
+To control if [Neovim](http://neovim.org/) is installed:

     vim_install_nvim: false